We're thrilled to be creating an All About Plants show garden at the RHS Chelsea Flower Show in May 2026

 About Project Giving Back

-Project Giving Back is a unique grant-making charity that provides funding for gardens for good causes at the RHS Chelsea Flower Show.
+Our garden is sponsored by Project Giving Back, a unique grant-making charity that provides funding for gardens for good causes at the RHS Chelsea Flower Show.
 It was launched in May 2021 in response to the Covid-19 pandemic and its devastating effects on UK charitable fundraising - effects that have since been exacerbated by the cost of living crisis.

-Project Giving Back will fund 11 gardens at the RHS Chelsea Flower Show in 2026 making a total of 62 gardens inspired by a range of good causes from 2022 to 2026.
+Project Giving Back is funding 11 gardens at the RHS Chelsea Flower Show in 2026 making a total of 62 gardens inspired by a range of good causes from 2022 to 2026.

 About Shanly Foundation